 The cat carrier

-Most cats have learned to associate the cat carrier with the vet and it immediately triggers fear, stress and anxiety.
+Most cats have learned to associate the cat carrier with the vet and it immediately triggers fear, stress, and anxiety.
 We can change this by making the cat carrier a place of comfort.
-In order to do this, it is necessary to change the focus of the carrier from the scary box that transports the cat to the vet into place of shelter.
+In order to do this, it is necessary to change the focus of the carrier from the scary box that transports the cat to the vet into a place of shelter.

 Leave the cat carrier out all of the time.
 Put a soft blanket inside and make it a mini cat-condo, place your cat’s favourite treats or some catnip toys inside the carrier.

 Growing up, we sat the carrier next to a warm radiator and as children we were told that if the cats were in the carrier, we had to leave them alone.
 This made it their safe place to go.